unixwork/xnedit/README.md

 Suresh Ravoor, Max Vohlken, Yunliang Yu, Donna Reid, Steve Haehn, Steve LoBasso and Alexander Mai.

-Additional NEdit patches by: Fredrik Jönsson, Per Grahn.
+Additional NEdit patches by: Fredrik Jönsson, Per Grahn, Peter Kovář.

-XNEdit contributions: Laszlo Ersek, Mike Becker, Peter Mühlenpfordt and Valerio Messina.
+XNEdit contributions: Laszlo Ersek, Mike Becker, Peter Mühlenpfordt, Valerio Messina and Jack Zeal.

 The regular expression matching routines used in NEdit are adapted (with permission) from original code written by Henry Spencer at the University of